Theatre Design & Technology (B.A.)

 - Scenic Design

 - Lighting Design

 - Technical Direction

 The Department of Theatre and Dance produces five full-length productions and many studio productions each season at Seton Hill's Performing Arts Center.
 A typical season includes two full-length productions, one full-length musical, and two dance concerts.
 Offering an array of technical opportunities in a variety of performance styles each semester, each production is run with the industry-standard model that you will encounter outside of Seton Hill University.

 From your first week at Seton Hill University, you are encouraged to get involved in a production or any of the shops offering lighting/sound, props/paint, costumes or the scene shop.
 Each shop also offers work-study positions for eligible students.
 We highly encourage each design and technical student to become involved in our shops, where experiential learning is the key component of the process.

-There is no portfolio review requirement to be admitted into the Theatre Design and Technology major; however, you must present a portfolio to apply for a Visual and Performing Arts scholarship.
-Your portfolio review is an opportunity for the faculty to learn about the types of work you have done thus far, for you to showcase your artistic skills, and to learn about your goals and ambitions as a theatre artist and technician.
+There is no portfolio review requirement to be admitted into the Theatre Design and Technology major; however, you must present work samples and complete an interview to apply for a Visual and Performing Arts Scholarship.
+This provides an opportunity for you to showcase your artistic skills, and for the faculty to learn about the types of work you have done thus far and your goals and ambitions as a theatre artist and technician.

 Internships & Careers

 Theatre Design and Technology students are required to have an internship as part of their course of study.
 Students in the Theatre and Dance Department have a long track record of success working as interns, apprentices and performers in a variety of theatre companies and theme parks around the country.
 Past internships include Pittsburgh Public Theater, City Theatre, Des Moines Metro Opera, Muhlenberg Summer Music Theatre, Glimmerglass Opera, Weston Playhouse and TAIT.